darktable-org/luadocs/content/lua.scripts.manual/installation.md

 author: "people"
 ---

+## darktable 5.6

+The lua-scripts are bundled in the release package starting with darktable 5.6 and no longer require a separate installation.

+### How the included scripts work

+During Lua initialization a search path is built to find the Lua scripts.
+The last directory searched is the bundled scripts directory, so user installed scripts will always take priority.

+A user luarc file is no longer required, but can be used and will be executed by script_manager which is started by the system luarc file.

+### How are existing lua-scripts installations handled

+If the lua-scripts are already installed in the user's configuration directory, then they will take priority over the bundled lua-scripts.

 ## Download and Install

 The recommended method of installation is using git to clone the repository.
 This ensures that all dependencies on other scripts